bench745/Sonoff-SmartThings-Compatible-Firmware/README.md

 	"directbuttoncontrol":"<1 or 0, 1 indicates that the onboard button directly controls the relay>"}
 }
 ```
 This is sent upon the request for a report, when a report is triggered by a state change or simply a check.
+Each active sensor will be listed.

 ```JSON
 {"button":"<up or dwn>"}